Field guide

 - If the unit was used as a short-term rental, ask for trailing 12-month income and expense summaries the seller is willing to share—not marketing projections.

 Palms Place inventory mixes owner-occupant resales, furnished turnovers, and units with rental history.
-Dr. Jan Duffy focuses on listing strategy, pricing context, and seller representation; Chance Fuller, Palms Place Buyers Specialist, leads most buyer tours, HOA document review, and offer timing.
-That split keeps listing negotiations from colliding with buyer advocacy on the same transaction—and matches how many Strip towers are actually sold in Las Vegas.
+Dr. Jan Duffy handles listing strategy, pricing context, and seller representation—and leads buyer tours, HOA document review, and offer timing as the Palms Place Buyers Specialist.
+On any one transaction she represents only one side, so buyer advocacy and listing negotiations never collide.

 Is buying a Palms Place condo the same as booking a Palms hotel room?